Deadlines and Timeline for Spring Graduates:

 Spring Term Senior (Final) Year

 - Successful students continue to submit drafts and meet regularly with committee members according to the work plan.

 - After revising with the faculty mentor, students submit a polished final draft to their committees at least one week before the last day of classes.
 This date allows time for faculty to review the project before a defense (must be completed by the last day of classes) and for students to complete required revisions before the final University Honors Program deadline (one week after the last day of classes).
 Students should remember that the revisions required by mentors and committees are not optional.
 All honors students must work with their mentors to craft a high quality final project in which both mentor and student take pride.
 Students will earn honors credit for their capstone projects only if their mentors and committees believe that the final product is carefully crafted, thoughtfully revised, and professionally presented.
 Students who do not complete all requested revisions to final projects by the deadline will be ineligible to graduate with honors.
 It is the student’s responsibility to edit and proofread; help is available from the University Honors Program Writing Tutor(s).

 - March/April: Spring graduates may choose to present their work publicly in the USU Student Research Symposium during Research Week.
 Abstracts are generally due in March for the April event.
 Contact the Office of Research and Graduate Studies for more information.

-- May: All final, revised copies of thesis/capstone projects are due to the Honors office one week after the last day of classes.
-The final copy must be carefully proofread and formatted, including the signed University Honors cover page, the Honors Thesis/Capstone Evaluation form, documentation of public presentation, and the Electronic Thesis/Capstone Approval form (forms can be found here).
-All thesis/capstone projects are bound and digitized so that they can become a permanent part of the Honors Program library and Digital Commons.
+- May: All final, revised copies of capstone projects are due to the Honors Program office one week after the last day of classes.
+The final copy must be carefully proofread and formatted, including the signed University Honors cover page, the Capstone Oral Presentation Verification form, and the Electronic Capstone Approval form (forms can be found here).
+All capstone projects are bound and digitized so that they can become a permanent part of the University Honors Program library and Digital Commons.